gvnlm/tetromino-astar/README.md

 </div>

 This program uses A* search to find an optimal sequence of tetromino placements from a start position to a target position, avoiding obstacles.
 The search and its outcome are visualised in real time through a terminal-based interface.
+This README offers a high-level overview of the program, with further details documented in the codebase.

 # Implementing A* search
 ## Representing states